answerquest/IMD-grid-data-work/README.md

 - A script (2 actually) to fetch the gridded data downloads from IMD, process it and load into a local dockerized PostGreSQL DB.
 See the Readme in the imd_grid_import/ folder for more details.

 ## Database structure explainer
+- Update: Separate temperature data tables made; same structure, but with just temperature data which is smaller and will be faster to query.
 - Even after removing all junk data, there's a v.large number of datapoints per yr - around 1.18 Million.
 Granularity: per date and location.
 - Loading each of these into DB takes more time, occupies huge space and even fetching them takes v.long
 - Nature of fetching data: Most likely we'll never be fetching just one date's data (like: 2020-01-14) at a time.
 More likely we'll be fetching for a whole month at a go at least, but for an individual location.